kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 ### Compute the roll stiffness

-For suspension of the Acura RSX, there are two elastic elements that contribute to the roll stiffness: the corner springs and the anti-roll bar.
+For Acura RSX suspension, there are two elastic elements that contribute to the roll stiffness: the corner springs and the anti-roll bar.
 Assuming that the vehicle acts in pure roll, the roll stiffness contribution by the corner springs can be computed using the following.

 $$ k_{\phi,cs,f} = \frac{1}{2} k_{cs,f} \textrm{MR}_{cs,f}^2 t_f^2 $$